 You won’t find graphic and violent video games, but what you will find is the world’s largest collection of retro pinball machines.

-Ranging from vintage 1950s games to nostalgic 1980s-era games from your own childhood.
+The games range from vintage 1950s games to nostalgic 1980s-era games that you’ll recognize from your own childhood.
 You will even find a few classic arcade favorites like Pac-Man and Frogger.

 All of the older games are .25 cents to play and the newer games are .50 cents.
 This is a non-profit museum so any excess funds are donated to various organizations.